 Every year, hundreds of thousands of individuals worldwide undergo gallbladder surgery.
 And although the standard procedure for gallbladder removal nowadays is laparoscopic cholecystectomy, which does not require a patient to stay at the hospital for a long time, there are still cases when an open surgery is required.
-As such, we often get inquiries about post-operative care and sleep problems after surgery.
+We often get inquiries about postoperative care and sleep problems after surgery.
 Difficulty sleeping and staying asleep or insomnia after surgery is common among recovering patients.
-This is true not just among those who have had their gallbladders removed but for everyone who has had any type of major surgery.
+This is true among those who have had their gallbladders removed and for everyone who has had any major surgery.

 The Normal Sleep Pattern

 Sleep is not a process that is homogenous or the same throughout.
-It is divided into two forms – rapid eye movement (REM) and non-rapid eye movement (N-REM).
-Based on their electro-physical characteristics, the N-REM is subdivided further into four stages ranging from light sleep to very deep sleep.
+It is divided into rapid eye movement (REM) and non-rapid eye movement (N-REM).
+Based on their electro-physical characteristics, the N-REM is subdivided into four stages ranging from light sleep to very deep sleep.

 Common Sleep Problems after Surgery

 Sleep problems may take on different forms.
 According to sleep studies among postoperative patients, it may be one or a combination of the following: